DigMyCode/Study_Dapp_Decentragram/README.md

 * Created a backend that alows to upload the images on the frontend and store on the IPFS and get their attributes from the blockchain, converting them to the frontend afterwards
 * Coded a frontend to make it all usable

+To start a program:

+1. Install and run Ganache
+2. Run npm install
+3. Run npm start
+4. Try using an app